[Note: The below represents new product initiatives since the creation of Innovation Insurance Group.]

 - Staff the company (underwriting, claims, finance, legal etc.)

 - Work the CTO (a co-founder) in making sure the technology used for underwriting, claims, back office administration etc worked from multiple perspectives

 - Negotiate with insurance regulators all over the country and ultimately obtain licenses to operate throughout the country.

-Today, Lemonade is licensed in over 25 states representing 65% of the US market and operates is 8.
 In 2017, its first full year of operations, Lemonade Insurance company issued over 100,000 policies and captured over 1% of the renter’s market in NY alone.